Constitution of Shakespeare on the Lawn

 - There shall be five (5) officers in SotL: the President, Vice President, Treasurer, Fundraising Chair, and Publicity Officer.

-- The officers shall hold a monthly officers meeting prior to the monthly SotL general meeting An official officers meeting shall require the attendance of a majority of (minimum ⅗) elected officers.
-At the officers meeting, the agenda for the general meeting will be determined but not finalized.
-Staff are encouraged to attend officers meetings and voice their opinions.
+- The officers shall hold a monthly executive meeting prior to the monthly SotL general meeting An official executive meeting shall require the attendance of a majority of (minimum ⅗) elected officers.
+At the executive meeting, the agenda for the general meeting will be determined but not finalized.
+All staff members have a responsibility to attend executive meetings and must contact the Vice President if they have a conflict.
+It is up to the discretion of the Vice President to determine what constitutes a legitimate conflict.
 The Director of a SotL project, as well as the technical director (or equivalent position) of said project, are considered Staff for the duration of their project.
-All Shakespeare on the Lawn members (voting and non-voting) are permitted to attend officers meetings.
+All Shakespeare on the Lawn members (voting and non-voting) are permitted to attend executive meetings.

 iii.
 All officers are responsible for maintaining an updated Binder of their job responsibilities and information and resources that would be helpful to future officers.
 These binders should be updated each academic year by the March General Meeting (exec elections).